zontiveros/hiveary-logs/README.md

 How Does it Work?
 -----------------

-Log lines are iteratively clustered, resulting in zero duplication of data, which helps ensure the algorithm stays memory efficent.
+Log lines are iteratively clustered, resulting in zero duplication of data, which helps ensure the algorithm stays memory efficient.
 The main assumption is that multi-variable tokens are rare, thus token position is used as the main feature by which lines are clustered.

-The prioirty of the cluster position is chosen based on the within cluster entropy of a given position.
-If a position is found to have a sufficently high within cluster entropy, it is determined to be a variable.
+The priority of the cluster position is chosen based on the within cluster entropy of a given position.
+If a position is found to have a sufficiently high within cluster entropy, it is determined to be a variable.

 Example cluster run
 -------------------